 manipulates the Hireogrammates and the other parties such as the Brides of

 Subject: Re: (urth) Severians Later Appearance (Spoilers)

 Why would Silk/Horn be part of Severian's story of his rise to the throne/ascent to godhood?

 Isn't he a significant part of the story?
 Nobody has mentioned that Silk/Horn is identified by Severian as Malrubius.
 Indeed, the aquastor Malrubius of the BOTNS is probably strongly influenced by the memories of Silk/Horn as opposed to what the man himself was like.
 If Severian made no distinction between them, his promise to write nothing about Silk/Horn was a lie, as we would expect from him.

 But the Severian seen in BOTSS is probably an earlier iteration of the Severian who wrote BOTNS.
 Inconsistencies abound:

 1) He keeps Triskele longer in BOTSS (into Spring).

 2) He knows Merryn better and earlier.

-3) His ambitions are better-defined at a young age (to become a guild head,
+3) His ambitions are better-defined at a young age (to become a guild head, and to write).